Related Parties Transactions

 Other receivable – related parties

-In connection with the termination of VIE structure and to comply with PRC regulation, the Company paid RMB 83 million in total, which is Pingtan Fishing’s registered capital, to Pingtan Fishing’s Shareholders to transfer their 100% of equity interest of Pingtan Fishing to Fujian Heyue, the Company’s subsidiary pursuant to the Equity Transfer Agreement dated February 9, 2015.
-Those payments are expected to be returned in full to the Company by December 31, 2017.
+In connection with the termination of VIE structure and to comply with PRC regulation, the Company paid RMB 83 million (approximately $13.6 million) in total, which is Pingtan Fishing’s registered capital, to Pingtan Fishing’s Shareholders to transfer their 100% of equity interest of Pingtan Fishing to Fujian Heyue, the Company’s subsidiary pursuant to the Equity Transfer Agreement dated February 9, 2015.
+Those payments will be returned to the Company within one year after the termination of VIE structure.

 Accounts payable - related parties